 Nearly all common types of steering follow the so-called 'Ackermann' principle, developed by the renowned German of hat same name more than two hundred years ago.
 The revolutionary principle behind the Ackermann theory is that the axle itself does not turn the vehicle, instead the front wheels.

+Hardly any system connects the driver so directly to their vehicle than its steering.
+A variety of mechanical solutions exist to make the car change direction as the driver wishes.
 Most European and UK cars of the Fifties and Sixties were fitted with rack and pinion steering.

 Since in general use today, rack and pinion steering has consistently proved to be not only practical, compact as well as inexpensive to fit and maintain.